mosespace/Kunga/README.md

 2.  **Start developing.**

-    Navigate into your clon in the directory you chose and start it up.
+    Navigate into your clone in the directory you chose and start it up.

     ```shell
     cd Desktop/Kunga